 Finally, I cut the porch supports and glued them in place by bending a small tab to glue to the roof.
 You can use small pieces of dowels for the porch supports, but I think this is easier.

 And that’s how I made the porch for this little house.
-Again, I do hope you choose better colors than I did.
-When (if?)
-I fix these colors I will post some new photos.
+Again, you can choose better colors than I did.
+But you can still see that it is a creepy little paper house for Halloween.

 Halloween Paper House No. 12 is a simpler house for our next-to-last house.
 It’s the Coffin House and it’s much more whimsical than these houses – more like the first set of houses I made.
 I think you will like it.
 I figured after the tower houses, a simpler house might be good.

 P.S.
 If my directions aren’t clear or the patterns are kind of wonky or the files won’t download, please let me know.
 You can comment below or email me at Lucy@paperglitterglue.com.
 Or you can request to join my private Paper Glitter Glue Facebook group where it is really easy to ask questions, get answers, and find inspiration.
 Thank you again.

 Subscribe to get my latest (free) newsletter by email.
 Also get access to all the fun patterns and tutorials in the Paper Glitter Glue library with the secret password.
 I will send you a newsletter every one to two weeks.